Conocephalum: Fungal interactions

 Conocephalum can form associations with fungi that are similar to the mycorrhizal associations observed vascular plants.
 Molecular analyses demonstrated that Conocephalum contained fungal endophytes from the group of fungi known as the Glomeromycota.

 Conocephalum conicum often colonizes bare soils or rocky substrates, where mineral nutrients can often be limiting.
 The fungal endophyte establishes a complex relationship with C. conicum, which is characterized by the formation of arbuscules.
 These fungi form a highly branched mycelium outside of the plant which then colonize the outside of the rhizoids and pass into the gametophyte.
 The fungal infection induces grown of fungal hypha within the host cells of C. conicum.
 This association of the fungal hypha with the hosts plastids suggests that photosynthates produced through photosynthesis in C. conicum are likely transferred to the fungus.
 A similar situation regarding this fungal association has also been identified in the thalloid liverwort Pellia epiphylla.
 Although these associations are common in vascular plants, they have rarely been described in non-vascular plants.

 Animal interactions

 Herbivory

-Approximately 25 species of moths which are endemic to East Asia associate exclusively with Conocephalum.
+Approximately 25 species of moth which are endemic to East Asia associate exclusively with Conocephalum.
 The larval stage of Epimartyria pardella moths feed on C. conicum.
 In addition, the fungal species Loreleia marchantiae also feeds on C. conicum.